Volga Tatars: Other groups

 Teptyars (tiptär), Nagaibaks (nağaybäklär) and Astrakhan Tatars (Ästerxan tatarları) can also be included as Volga Tatars according to some.

 Teptyars live in Perm Krai, the southeast part of Tatarstan, and northwestern Bashkortostan.
 Most of them speak the Kazan dialect of Tatar language, and some speak Bashkir.
 According to one theory, originally Teptyars formed a special peasant group, which, in addition to the Tatars, included Bashkirs, Chuvash, Maris, Udmurts and Mordvins.
 In 1790, the Teptyars were transferred to the ranks of the military service class, and the Teptyar Regiment was formed.
 During the Patriotic War of 1812, the 1st Teptyar Regiment under the command of Major Temirov took part in the fighting as part of a separate Cossack troops of Matvei Platov.
 To this day, there is controversy on whether they should be classified as either Tatars or Bashkirs.
 In early 1900s, their number was estimated to be 382 000.

 The Nagaibaks live in Chelyabinsk Oblast of Russia.
 They are Orthodox Christian and multiple researchers think they originated from Christianized Nogais of Nogai Khanate.
 Other theories exist however.
 They speak Nagaibak, a sub-dialect of the middle dialect of Tatar.
 A 2002 census recorded 9 600 Nagaibaks.

 Astarkhan Tatars are a regional ethnic group.
 In 1989, 71 700 Tatars lived in Astrakhan Oblast.
 They are separated into three subgroups: Jurtov and Kundrov Tatars, and the Karagash.
 One theory connects the Jurtov and Karagash to Nogai.
 Another proposes that Jurtov descend from Astarkhan Khanate.
 A considerable part of the Astrakhan Tatars are descendants of the Volga Tatars who moved to the area in the 18th and 19th centuries.
-As early as 1702, local Tatar vomen married Kazan Tatars.
+As early as 1702, local Tatar women married Kazan Tatars.
 At the end of the 18th century, Volga and Ural Tatars began to move to the countryside, where they founded new villages or settled in the same villages with local Tatars.
 By the beginning of the 20th century, the settlers who mainly mixed with the Jurtov Tatars already made up more than a third of the local Tatar population.